pickleshy/shaya/README.md

 # Reality TV: 2004–2024

-This is an interactive bubble chart mapping ~70 English-language reality TV shows across two axes: **highbrow vs. lowbrow** and **wholesome vs. depraved**.
+This is an interactive bubble chart mapping ~70 English-language reality TV shows across two axes: highbrow/lowbrow (X axis) and wholesome/depraved (Y axis).
 Dot size is scaled to show viewership data.
 You can toggle between three different ways of measuring the landscape.

-Each dot is a reality TV show.
+Each dot represents a show.
 Position reflects editorial judgment.
 Size reflects data about viewership and longevity.

-**Horizontal axis is lowbrow v. highbrow**.
-Does the show's intent assume a curious, intelligent audience, or is it pure entertainment?
+Highbrow/lowbrow: Does the show's intent assume a curious, intelligent audience, or is it pure entertainment?

-**Vertical axis is wholesome v. depraved** Does the show profit from exploiting or humiliating its participants?
-Sexual content and manufactured degradation pull toward depraved; exploitation of vulnerable people weighs most heavily.
+Wholesome/depraved: Does the show profit from exploiting or humiliating its participants?
+The heaviest weight is exploitation of vulnerable people.
+Sexual content and manufactured degradation also pull a show toward the depraved end of things.

 ### Modes

 Use the buttons under the chart to toggle between modes.
-All three use the same scale: **dot area is proportional to the underlying value**, calibrated so the largest show in each mode fills the maximum radius.
+All three use the same scale: dot area is proportional to the underlying value, calibrated so the largest show in each mode fills the maximum radius.
 There is no log compression.

 #### Peak viewership
 Dot size = peak or typical audience for the show's best period.